-In order to model the Earth's climate system at a satisfactory level of detail, we need substantially more computing power than is generally available on one, or even a few, modern computer processing units.
-Thus we have developed a computer code which is designed to run on Massively Parallel Processors (MPPs).
+In order to model the Earth's climate system at a satisfactory level of detail, one needs substantially more computing power than is generally available on one, or even a few, modern computer processing units.
+Thus we have developed a climate computer code which is designed to run on Massively Parallel Processors (MPPs).
 The code is portable so that, as new computer architectures become available, it can quickly be transferred to them.
 The code is written primarily in Fortran, but substantial pieces of the support system are written in C. The portability aspects of dynamic memory management and communications are handled through a macro interface which encapsulates architecture specific details [2].
 The programming style is that of message passing.
 Explicit control is exercised over the transfer of data across processors.
 In the case where shared memory is available and efficient, the macros have been modified to use it.

 The parallel strategy exploits both functional and domain decomposition.
-The functional decomposition allows an arbitrary number of processors to be applied to each of several different physics modules or packages.
+The functional decomposition allows an arbitrary number of processors to be applied to each of several different physics modules or packages, such as the ocean or atmosphere.
 When appropriate, one processor is dedicated to framework (non-physics) tasks.
 Some of the modules which have been implemented underneath the framework are atmosphere dynamics [1], [12] - [15], ocean dynamics [6], [15], ocean sea ice [5], ocean biogeochemistry [3], land surface processes [9], and atmospheric chemistry [7], [8].
 Coupling can be sustained at the surface between subsystems or throughout the entire volume for interpenetrating physical systems.
 This report treats the atmosphere-ocean-ice coupled system.
 Coupling is effected by explicit exchange of information across the ocean-atmosphere interface.
 The resolutions of the atmosphere and ocean may be different in horizontal directions.
 At present, the sea ice module uses the same horizontal spatial resolution and time step as does the ocean.

 Domain decomposition is two dimensional, with variables distributed among processors in latitude-longitude blocks.
-Vertical columns of variables are not distributed across processors.
+All vertical levels in a given latitude-longitude block are handled by the same processor.